ZenZN99/ZenZN99/README.md

 I'm a Frontend developer with a strong passion for creating visually appealing and user-friendly websites.
 </p>

-- 👨‍💻 I’m currently working on web development technologies like JavaScript & React.
+- 👨‍💻 I’m currently working on web development technologies like TypeScript & React & Next.js.
-- 📚 I’m currently learning about Frontend and Backend technologies.
+- 📚I am currently learning about mobile app development using React Native.
 - 🎯 Future Goals: Learn more web technologies - Create awesome websites.